Igalia/explainers/css/has/invalidation-discussions.md

 #### What are the essential use cases that `:has()` invalidation should support?

-Listing all the possible limitations and examining the complexity and performance impact of all limitations is too difficult and time consuming.
+Listing all the possible limitations and examining the complexity and performance impact of all limitations are too difficult and time consuming.
 Actually it looks impossible and inefficient to get all those and discuss with those.

 Considering *"What are the essential use cases that `:has()` invalidation should support?"* will help us get the limitation to start with.